User-green/simple-mod-sync/README.md

 4. **Monitor Synchronization**: Once the URL is set, the mod synchronization status will be visible in the top-left corner of the title screen.

 - To change the URL later, simply update the `download_url` setting in the config file or in the synced mods menu.

+## Tecnical deatails

+SimpleModSync works without creating any aditional files (metadata), and so all data is stored in the mod filename.
+This means that any `mods\resourcepack\datapack\shader`'s name will be built with following structure: `[contentName]-[contentVersion].[extension]`.
+In said structure `contentName` equils string used in JSON.

 ## For Developers